shaunaksaini740-wq/leetcode.question/README.md

 # leetcode.c
-question with c language in leetcode
+question of leetcode by no and language code